jtanadi/ProofDrawer/dev/lib/proofPreset/readme.md

 #### `importPyDict(pyDictInput, overwrite=False)`
 Import an entire preset from a Python dict.
 If `overwrite=False`, a `ProofPresetError` will be raised if the `ProofPreset()` object isn't empty.

-Imported presets must have a name and at least one group—otherwise it's just an empty preset, which is the same as what we get when we initialize `ProofPreset()`.
+Imported presets must have a name and at least one group (otherwise it's just an empty preset, which is the same as what we get when we initialize `ProofPreset()`).

 Before fully importing, `ProofPreset()` performs some basic tasks:
 - Remove unnecessary keys in each group.
 The only group keys relevant to `ProofPreset()` are `name`, `typeSize`, `leading`, `print`, `contents`; everything else will be removed.